Baltic Eagle offshore wind farm

 The Baltic Sea holds an incredible potential of 93,000 MW for offshore wind in Europe.
 Alongside Germany, several countries, such as Poland, Sweden and Estonia are exploring new opportunities for offshore wind developments.

-Baltic Eagle and Wikinger, with a combined capacity of 826 MW, will comprise the heart of the Baltic Sea Hub, which will act as a centre for offshore and onshore services, as well as provide local content for Iberdrola's projects in the Germany and the Baltic coastal countries.
-They will be able to produce enough energy to meet 45 % of the total electricity consumption of the state of Mecklenburg-West Pomerania and prevent the emission of 1.65 million tonnes of CO2 per year, thus contributing to meeting the emission reduction targets set by Germany.
+Baltic Eagle and Wikinger, with a combined capacity of 826 MW, comprise the heart of the Baltic Sea Hub, which will act as a centre for offshore and onshore services, as well as provide local support for Iberdrola's projects in the Germany and the Baltic coastal countries.
+They are able to produce enough energy to meet 45 % of the total electricity consumption of the state of Mecklenburg-West Pomerania and will save 1.65 million tonnes of CO2 emissions each year, thus contributing to meeting the emission reduction targets set by Germany.

 Iberdrola, world leader in renewable energies